 How Do Trailer Brakes Work?
-Are There Different Types?
+3 Types

 Trailer brakes work in a similar way to a car’s.
 Both use friction and convert kinetic energy to heat energy.
 But having efficient and reliable braking systems on today’s trailers is a journey that began in the late 1800s.
 Elmer Ambrose Sperry is credited for inventing the first disk brake in 1879, while Edward V. Hartford received the first electric brake patent in 1910.